MicrosoftDocs/dynamics-365-project-operations/articles/psa/enable-project-finder-mobile-app-features.md

 [!INCLUDE[cc-applies-to-psa-app-1x-2x](../includes/cc-applies-to-psa-app-1x-2x.md)]

-Your resources can use the Project Finder Mobile app on their phone with [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] to find new projects to work on and update their skill sets.
+Your resources can use the Project Finder Mobile app on their phone with [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] to find new projects to work on and update their skillsets.

  The app is available for [!INCLUDE[tn_Apple_iphone](../includes/tn-apple-iphone.md)], [!INCLUDE[tn_android](../includes/tn-android.md)] phones, and [!INCLUDE[pn_windows_phone](../includes/pn-windows-phone.md)].